-Allied health and nursing programs that use Joint Commission on Accreditation of Health Organizations (JCAHO) accredited facilities for student clinical experience/externships are required to comply with JCAHO standard H.R.
+Allied health programs that use Joint Commission on Accreditation of Health Organizations (JCAHO) accredited facilities for student clinical experience/externships are required to comply with JCAHO standard H.R.
 1.2 #5 which states: "The hospital verifies information on criminal background check if required by law and regulation or hospital policy.
 Rationale.
 This requirement pertains to staff and students as well as volunteers who work in the same capacity as staff when providing care, treatment and services" (CAMH Update 3 August, 2004).

-Students enrolling in allied health programs may be subjected to a criminal background check, which will include:
+Students enrolling in certain allied health programs will be subjected to a criminal background check which will include:

-- 3 countywide criminal court searches (counties of residence or contiguous counties) - 2 Name Searches (up to two married names) - 1 Social Security Trace Address Trace Report - 1 Statewide Sex Offender Search - 1 OIG Search (Medicare/Medicaid related fraud)
+- 3 countywide criminal court searches (counties of residence or contiguous counties) - 2 name searches (up to two married names) - 1 social security trace address trace report - 1 statewide sex offender search - 1 OIG search (Medicare/Medicaid related fraud)